 It should also be noted that, in addition to the Animal Poison Control Center, which charges callers a $60 fee , ASPCA has another enterprise; ASPCA’s Animal Product Safety Service (APSS) for pet product makers.

-That was interesting!
-ASPCA has a close alliance with the dog food corporations whose products have made pets sick.
-TheDogPress.com stated "Dog food and other pet foods continue to make pets sick, yet ASPCA’s Animal Poison Control Center concludes pet food recalls are “likely not food-related.”
-That perked up dog owner's ears in 2009 and the news spread across the internet.
+Equally interesting, TheDogPress.com stated "Dog food and other pet foods continue to make pets sick, yet ASPCA’s Animal Poison Control Center concludes pet food recalls are “likely not food-related.”
+That perked up dog owner's ears and the news spread across the internet.

 Pesticide Problem Not Mentioned in Grape Toxicity Report!

 When an APCC veterinarian states that grapes caused the dog to become ill even though "no one knows" why, it demands an answer - from Animal Poison Control!
-Why doesn't the SPCA sponsor a study to find out?
 Even more worrisome, the ASPCA Poison Control directly contradicts the flood of warnings from NIH (National Institute of Health), the FDA (Food and Drug Administration) and medical universities which stress washing all fruits and vegetables due to "high pesticide contamination."

-The Environmental Working Group (EWG), a non-profit research and advocacy group, issued a 2007 report in which the pesticide toxicity of fruits and vegetables was ranked according to FDA data.
+The Environmental Working Group (EWG), a non-profit research and advocacy group, issued a report in which the pesticide toxicity of fruits and vegetables was ranked according to FDA data.
 Imported grapes were the 10th most toxic fruit with domestic grapes ranking 21st on the list of 43,000 samples!
-Therefore, when the ASPCA - APCC states that no traces of pesticides could be found on grapes, it stretches logic - and Animal Poison Control Center credibility.
+Therefore, when the ASPCA - APCC(4) states that no traces of pesticides could be found on grapes, it destroys Animal Poison Control Center credibility.
 In fact, it is reminiscent of the ii 20/20 Report in which John Stossel asserted that neither organic nor conventional produce samples contained any pesticide residue.
-Someone gave him a prepared script which somehow, contained someone else's statement (wonder how much that cost produce growers?) and our friend Stossel had to apologize.
+Someone had given him a prepared script and our friend Stossel had to apologize.

 A veterinarian working under duress with a dog in critical condition needs instant recall or computerized facts, not misleading information.
 The emergency treatment for grape poisoning might be the same as for any form of chemical poisoning BUT misdiagnosis explains why dogs can be reported as having died from grape or raisin poisoning when it fact, the veterinarian made an incorrect assumption.
 Misdiagnosis usually leads to improper treatment.

 Given that no component of the grape has ever been identified as toxic to dogs, (tannins have been eliminated) it is grievously misleading to blame renal failure on grapes rather than toxic sprays, pesticides, or the lethal chemicals used to ripen fruit.
 Grapes are often imported from Chile where it is legal to fumigate with methyl bromide to kill bugs and fungi.
 Now you know why you are advised to wash all grapes before eating.
 When grapes are dried and treated to make raisins, the chemicals become even more concentrated.
-We therefore suggest that raisins are not recommended for dog treats and indeed, dogs are not keen about raisins.
+We warn against giving your dog raisins and indeed, dogs are not keen about raisins.

-In human medicine, this would shout “cover-up” and call for an investigation but it has not come from veterinarians.
-No demands from ASPCA or Animal Poison Control.
-Only TheDogPlace.org speaks for the dogs?
+In human medicine, failure to retract what appears to be profit-driven misinformation would shout “cover-up” and call for an investigation.
+Why has that demand not come from veterinarians?
+Only TheDogPlace.org dares speak out for the dogs?

-Side note: after this information was published June 2009, Snopes and some veterinary websites decided to double-down on protecting their income.
-ASPCA Animal Poison Control said nearly all dogs that eat "even a single serving" develop renal failure.
+Side note: after this information was published June 2009, some veterinary websites actually doubled-down on protecting their income and incredibly, ASPCA Animal Poison Control said nearly all dogs that eat "even a single serving" develop renal failure.

 The message is clear; call ASPCA Poison Control and pay up!